CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 ![image](https://user-images.githubusercontent.com/59068990/176943208-9a82fdb4-4c79-4393-872e-769a85220924.png)

+There are several programs available for visualizing atomic structures.
+Here are some available options: [VESTA](vesta), [Ovito](vesta), [ASE gui-view](vesta).
+However, those programs cannot directly visualize the QE input and output files calculations.
+To visualize the structures, you need to convert the QE input/output files to relevant structure file formats such as CIF, POSCAR (VASP), or XYZ.

 NB: Crystal structure is beyond the scope of this tutorial, however, it is worth mentioning that non-crystalline (i.e. liquid, gaseous, interfacial) systems will use the `ibrav=0` option, in which the 3 x 3 lattice parameters must be specified explicitly.
 For an orthorhombic cell, all the off-diagonal elements would be zero.

 Straightforwardly, `nat` refers to the number of atoms and `ntyp` is the number of types of atoms. `ecutwfc` refers to the cutoff energy of the basis set planewaves.
 The higher this value, the more planewaves that are used, resulting in a slower, but more accurate calculation.
 We will explore the benchmarking of this value shortly.
 Lastly, `input_dft` indicates the DFT functional to be used in the calculation.
 The default value of this is the functional associated with the pseudopotential, so we wouldn't need to explicitly state this value in our case since we are using PBE, but it is included here to demonstrate where one would indicate the usage of e.g. SCAN functional.